XgridInc/xc3/README.md

 7. Run actual Apply command under `xc3/infrastructure` directory to deploy all the resources into AWS master account.
     This step may take `10-15` mins.

-    ```bash
-    terraform apply -var-file=input.tfvars
     ```
+    terraform apply -var-file=terraform.auto.tfvars
+    ```

     The output will look like below

-    ````bash
+    ```
     Expected output: It will ask for approval like below
         Do you want to perform these actions?
         Terraform will perform the actions described above.
         Only 'yes' will be accepted to approve.
         Enter a value:
-        ```

     Please type "yes" and enter
     It provides the next steps to perform

-    ```bash
     Apply complete!
 Resources: 20 added, 0 changed, 0 destroyed.

     Outputs: